-Simulations are a powerful microlearning tool to get employees used to performing a task before they have to perform it.
+Simulations are a powerful microlearning tool to get employees used to performing a task before they have to actually do it.

 One of the most well-known examples of simulation is a flight simulator.
 Most pilots spend time in a flight simulator before they step foot in the cockpit.
 This allows them to troubleshoot disaster scenarios and fail without endangering passengers.

-Your company may not be training pilots, but imagine this application in designing earthquake-proof buildings.
+Your company may not be training pilots, but imagine this application in another example: designing earthquake-proof buildings.
 The risk is low, but the reward is tremendous.
-Other examples may include emergency situations, common procedures for healthcare workers, responding to a phishing attempt in a financial company, and more.
+Other examples may include emergency situations, common procedures for healthcare workers, responding to a phishing attempt in a financial company, responding to customer service complaints, and more.

 Simulations offer employees a way to try and fail in safety.